David Sumpter

 M.S., Ph.D.
 Integrative Biology

-Neal is a quantitative ecologist with over 18 years of conservation experience in Florida.
-At Wildlands, Neal is the Director of Research and Lead Instructor for our Authorized Gopher Tortoise Agent Training.
-His academic areas of expertise are in experimental design and statistical analysis, with a focus on the interaction between habitat management, community ecology, and listed species conservation.
+Neal is the Director of Research and Lead Instructor for our Authorized Gopher Tortoise Agent Training.
+A quantitative ecologist, his academic areas of expertise are in experimental design and statistical analysis, with a focus on the interaction between habitat management, community ecology, and listed species conservation.
 He has coordinated large research projects on herpetofaunal communities in central Florida, and participated in numerous wildlife surveys for threatened species in the state.
-Neal’s Master’s research focused on the long-term use of prescribed fire as an effective management tool for herpetofauna.
+Neal received his B.S. in Biology from the University of Wisconsin – Stevens Point, and his M.S. and Ph.D. in Integrative Biology from the University of South Florida.
+His Master’s research focused on the long-term use of prescribed fire as an effective management tool for herpetofauna.
 His dissertation work developed a conceptual framework for predicting the combined effects of multiple stressors on aquatic communities and disease dynamics.
-He received his Bachelor’s degree in Biology from the University of Wisconsin – Stevens Point.
+He has worked on Florida-based conservation projects since 2002 and joined Wildlands in 2015.

 Email Neal at nhalstead@wildlandsconservation.org